This cake is joy made better with caramel in every bite of it, be it as a dessert or as an accompaniment to your morning coffee!

 Perfect Coffee Cake

-- Let the caramel cool slightly before drizzling.
+- Allow the caramel to cool slightly before drizzling over.

-- Add a sprinkle of sea salt flakes on top for extra flavor contrast.
+- Sprinkle with flaky sea salt on top for added flavor contrast.

-- For a richer version, fold in toffee bits or chocolate chips.
+- To create an even richer cake, fold in toffee bits or chocolate chips.

 Storage Tips